apetbrz/fissures-app/readme.md

 I wanted a quick and easy way to check the Warframe public worldstate API for specific missions.
 So I'm making this.
 And learning Node.js, Express.js, React, and Vite along the way.

-I'll have build scripts up soon.
+I'll have a more streamlined build guide up soon.
 For now,

 - `npm install`
 - for development, run `npm run dev-server` and `npm run dev-client` (preferrably in a split terminal)